CIA activities in Vietnam: Vietnam 1970 and after

 Even as late as 1971, the United States worried about resistance in the region along with the want of at least one American ambassador in order to allow for a Thieu victory in the region.
 Not only this, but there were attempts by the U.S. in order to garner Catholic support for Thieu in the country in order to set up footing among Chinese nationals and other groups.
 However, the senatorial election of 1970 caused American interest in the political machinations of South Vietnam at least to subside, even if they were interested as late as 1971.

 A series of accusations in the early 1970s that the CIA was complicit in drug trafficking in Laos was a contributing factor in the public's opposition to U.S. activities in Southeast Asia.
 Neither the CIA nor any of its officers were accused of direct activity in the narcotics operations.
 It is likely that the agency did not focus much energy on the trafficking by indigenous allies until a heroin epidemic broke out among U.S. troops in South Vietnam.
 There was nothing preventing the hill tribes in northern Laos from producing and selling opium until 1971, as the trade was an economic benefactor to the tribes, but under U.S. pressure, the Laotian government made it illegal.
 These activities predate the war on drugs in the United States and there was not even a reporting requirement in place until after Nixon's war on drugs had been declared.

 In 1972, The U.S. signed an agreement put forth by the Democratic Republic of Vietnam (during Nixon's administration) that stated that the U.S. must cease fire immediately throughout Vietnam and that there should be no more U.S. military involvement in Vietnam.
 Also, there should also be a return of all captured personnel of the parties, and most importantly the U.S. must agree on South Vietnam's right to self determine their own government.

 The ARVN had fallen apart by 1975 partially due to the North Vietnamese offensive, but it was not the sole reason.
 Since the North Vietnamese had been attacking everything, including B-52s and naval vessels, they had grown stronger and the South appeared to get weaker.
 The headquarters had tried to get information pertaining to Thieu's "grand design" on March 20.
 Headquarters decided to work on the responsibilities with the Communists and to gain support for the refugees that were moving away from the Communists.

 CIA interactions with KGB in Vietnam

-In 1965 the KGB cooperated with the Vietnamese NVA with sending radio equipment and training to the NVA for radio counter espionage.
+In 1965, the KGB cooperated with the North Vietnamese Army by providing radio equipment and training NVA personnel in radio counter-espionage.
 The KGB also took matters into direct control with the capture of CIA agents and interrogation along with recruitment of said agents.
 The KGB also send ELINT (electronic intelligence) equipment to the Vietnamese in 1968 which further complicated the CIA objectives to gain intelligence on the NVA.